As with most disease and pest problems, accurate diagnosis is the important part of controlling a problem and doing so responsibly.

 Another option is to treat around plants that you know have been attacked by Japanese Beetles, Weevils, or Borers in late spring/early summer while the adults are active.
 Early fall, while the grubs are young, is another good time treat young grubs while they are moving around the soil and finding a place deeper in the soil before winter hits.

 It’s the law to read and use insecticide according to the label and apply only as recommended.
 Make sure that it can be used around the plants you wish to treat and for the insects you want to control.
+We recommend avoiding insecticides when possible.

 A granular or liquid Systemic Insecticide containing Imidacloprid and dinotefuran, both neonicotinoids, can be applied to lawn one time per year.
 This seems like an easy way to minimize damage but these are highly toxic to all pollinators.
 The plant roots absorb the insecticide and will poison the beetles and any insects that munch on the plant.
 Apply when the plant is not in bloom to prevent pollinator death and 4-5 feet away from flowering plants.